Joe Montana: Kansas City Chiefs (1993–1994)

 Montana was injured for part of the 1993 season but was still selected to his final Pro Bowl, as the Chiefs won their division for the first time in 22 years.
 Montana led the Chiefs in two come-from-behind wins in the 1993 playoffs.
 In their wild-card win over the Pittsburgh Steelers, he threw a 7-yard fourth-down touchdown pass to send the game into overtime.
 Then against the Houston Oilers, he led the team to 28 second-half points, including three touchdown passes to earn the 29th fourth-quarter comeback win of his career.
 In the AFC Championship Game, Kansas City lost to the Buffalo Bills 30–13, with Montana suffering a concussion during the third play of the third quarter and yielding to Dave Krieg.
-Including their two playoff victories that year (the Chiefs only had one prior playoff win since Super Bowl IV in 1970), the 1993 Chiefs won 13 games, which tied the franchise record for wins in a season.
+Including their two playoff victories (the Chiefs only had one prior playoff win since Super Bowl IV in 1970), the 1993 Chiefs won 13 games, which tied the franchise record for wins in a season.

 Montana returned healthy to the Chiefs in 1994, starting all but two games.
 His highlights included a classic duel with John Elway and the Denver Broncos (which Montana and the Chiefs won, 31–28) on Monday Night Football, and a memorable game in week 2 when Montana played against his old team, the San Francisco 49ers and Steve Young.
 In a much-anticipated match-up, Montana and the Chiefs prevailed and defeated the 49ers, 24–17.
 Montana led his team to a 9–7 record, sufficient for another postseason appearance, where they lost in the wild-card playoff round to the Miami Dolphins and Dan Marino, 27–17.

 Montana has fondly remembered the Chiefs' home of Arrowhead Stadium with its "unbelievable roar" from field level, saying, "The thing about Kansas City, it doesn't matter whether they're winning or losing, that fan base is ridiculous.
 Over the years, I don't think that stadium's ever been empty.
 Those people there support that team and that organization like none you've seen.
 And it is so loud.
 Even after 50 years, they're still in there screaming every week.
 That fan base is probably one of the best in the NFL, one of the hardest places to play for sure".
 Head coach Marty Schottenheimer pulled Montana aside before his first game at Arrowhead and told him to prepare for a volume he had never previously experienced.
 Montana recalled, "Come on, Marty, I've played in four Super Bowls.
 I've played all over the place.
 And Marty said, 'Just wait.'
 The thing that gets you is the whole stadium, when they sing the national anthem, is when they say, 'And the home of the...
 Chiefs!'
 Still makes your hair stand up on your arms."